-Before splurging on tickets to a show, keep in mind that the official age minimum for all Broadway (and most Off-Broadway) shows is four years, and every audience member needs a ticket, no matter how young.
+Before splurging on tickets to a Broadway show, keep in mind that the official age minimum for all Broadway shows is 4 years old, and every audience member needs a ticket, no matter how young.
 Although I have seen parents sneak preschoolers into a few productions, it's best to wait until kids are old enough to appreciate the Broadway experience.
 For younger children and first-time theatergoers, consider the shows at the New Victory Theater.
-Many are specifically tailored to very young audiences, plus the tickets are much less expensive.

 Can't make any of these dates?
-20at20, Off-Broadway Week and Broadway Week all take place twice a year—usually January-February and September-October.
-So sign up for their respective email lists to keep on top of their schedules.
+Broadway Week takes place twice a year—usually January/February and August/September.
+So sign up for its email list to keep on top of the next release date.

 Originally published January 2015.